CWE-CAPEC/CWE-Content-Development-Repository/documentation/submission-problems.md

 ### Description

-The submission is missing some requested or required details for fields other than name and description.
+The submission is missing some requested or required details for elements other than name and description.